chrabach/11.UFOs/README.md

 ## Results

-The website defaults to a single date field filled in, in this case 1/10/2010 as in Figure 1
 ![Fig1: Clear Filters](other_resources/01_Fig1_Clear_Filters.png)
 [Fig1: Clear Filters](other_resources/01_Fig1_Clear_Filters.png?raw=true "Figure 1: Clear Filters")
 The website defaults to a single date field filled in, in this case 1/10/2010 as in Figure 1.